 No matter how big or small and whatever the nature and extent of its business, every organization would love to know what people’s opinions are about it as an employer.
-As an employer trying to attract the best possible talent and retain it, you depend on recruiters, whether in-house or outside consultants.
+As an employer trying to attract the best possible talent and retain it, you might even depend on recruiters, to manage the overall hiring and feedback process, which has to be well polished regardless of doing so whether in-house or hiring outside consultants for the job.

-Recruiting agencies face unique challenges in today’s congested marketplace.
+Recruiting agencies face unique challenges in their attempts to pair up the best employees with the right opportunities in today’s congested marketplace.
 Job seekers aren’t looking for better pay packages; they also want job satisfaction, a good job title, and perks and work in sync with their personal goals, vision, and values.
 The present generation is also interested in jobs that make a difference and offer ideal work-life balance and quality relationships.

 More and more companies are investing in the concept of employer branding and recruitment marketing to reach out to the widest, deepest, and top-quality pool of candidates.